JoNilsson/lathe-mastery-wikibook/docs/01-foundations/02-core-principles.md

 the workpiece rotates while the cutting tool remains stationary.
 This total reversal of typical cutting dynamics creates unique advantages.

-By spinning the material instead of the tool, we achieve:
+By spinning the material instead of the tool, we achieve several fundamental advantages that make precision machining possible.
+This reversal transforms the cutting dynamics in ways that benefit both the machinist and the finished product.
+The spinning workpiece distributes cutting forces evenly, while the stationary tool provides the stability needed for accurate control.
+These combined effects produce:

 - Consistent cutting speeds across the entire surface
 - Minimal tool movement for maximum control